-Finally, we believe that the Department of Defense must recognize that while there are some cases where it makes sense to build in-house, it is more prudent to buy AI capabilities from the commercial sector.
+Finally, we believe that the Department of Defense must recognize that while there are some cases where it makes sense to build in-house, it is often more efficient and effective to acquire AI capabilities from the commercial sector.

 The bleeding edge of AI development is happening in America's robust marketplace of commercial firms.
-Instead of the government insisting on building in-house (which stands in direct competition with American businesses), or itself trying to serve as a systems integrator, the choice to buy commercial solutions will lead to a quicker, cheaper, sustainable, and more effective advancement of AI capabilities for America's warfighters.
+Instead of the government insisting on building in-house (which stands in direct competition with American businesses), or itself trying to serve as a systems integrator, the choice to buy commercial solutions will lead to faster, more cost effective, and sustainable advancement of AI capabilities for America's warfighters.